IOTECH-Donegal/ProjectP/README.md

 ## RTKLIB
 This project also uses a compiled version of str2str from RTKLIB.
-This provides RTCM from a CORS station.
+This provides RTCM from a CORS station, str2str.sh